MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 **Question**: How long will it take to install the site in our tenant environment?
 <br>
-**Answer**: Based on our testing of the installation, it should take less than 15 minutes.
+**Answer**: Based on our testing of the installation, it should take about 20 minutes.
 This does not include time required to customize the site to your requirements.